nobitagit/knowledge/event-driven-systems/data-mesh.md

 A domain data team can expose different pieces of data, in different formats based on the need of the (internal) customers that are interested in consuming the data.

-- infinite strems of events (like "sessions started on a music player")
+- infinite streams of events (like "sessions started on a music player")
 - aggregated, materialsed views of a slice of the data ("all playlist currently available")

 ### Baseline characteristics of a data product to be useful